mongodb/homebrew-brew/README.md

 For example:

- * Install the latest available production release of MongoDB Community Server ([including all command line tools](https://docs.mongodb.com/manual/reference/program/)).
+ * Install the latest available production release of MongoDB Community Server (including the [Database Tools](https://docs.mongodb.com/database-tools/)).
 This will currently install MongoDB 4.4.x:
    ```
    $ brew install mongodb-community
    ```

- * Install the latest 4.e.x production release of MongoDB Community Server and command line tools:
+ * Install the latest 4.4.x production release of MongoDB Community Server and the Database Tools:
    ```
    $ brew install mongodb-community@4.4
    ```

-* Install the latest 4.2.x production release of MongoDB Community Server and command line tools:
+* Install the latest 4.2.x production release of MongoDB Community Server and the Database Tools:
    ```
    $ brew install mongodb-community@4.2
    ```

- * Install the latest 4.0.x production release of MongoDB Community Server and command line tools:
+ * Install the latest 4.0.x production release of MongoDB Community Server and the Database Tools:
    ```
    $ brew install mongodb-community@4.0
    ```

- * Install the latest 3.6.x production release of MongoDB Community Server and command line tools:
+ * Install the latest 3.6.x production release of MongoDB Community Server and the Database Tools:
    ```
    $ brew install mongodb-community@3.6
    ```